ComputerScienceHouse/blog/_posts/2018-04-09-themeswitcher.md

 A user selects their theme on the Angular based front end, which displays examples of that theme and stores their selection.

 When another service wishes to load a user's theme, it must simply make a style reference to `themeswitcher.csh.rit.edu/api/get` and the logged in user's theme will be returned as a redirect to s3.
-Themeswitcher requires SSO on principle, so it can determine who's theme to return.
+Themeswitcher requires SSO on principle, so it can determine whose theme to return.